Mis-Sold a Mutual Fund by Your Bank RM? Here Is What to Do

 Practical Recovery Plan: If You Have Invested ₹5L or More

-If you have discovered that a significant portion of your portfolio — ₹5L or more — is in mis-sold Regular plans, here is a practical 30-day recovery sequence:
+If you have discovered that a meaningful portion of your portfolio is in unsuitable or poorly disclosed Regular plans, use a practical recovery sequence:

 Week 1: Full audit